Rachel Nicol (physician)

-Rachel Jane "Jennie" Nicol (1845–1881) was a founder of Pi Beta Phi and a physician.
+Rachel Jane "Jennie" Nicol (1845–1881) was a founder of Pi Beta Phi and a medical doctor.
 In 1867, she cofounded I.C.
 Sorosis at Monmouth College in Illinois, the first secret collegiate society for women patterned after men's fraternities, which later adopted the Greek name Pi Beta Phi (ΠΒΦ).

 Pi Beta Phi is now an international organization with over 300,000 members.
 At a time when there were only a few hundred women physicians in the United States she received her M.D. degree in 1879.

 Early life

 She was the second child, and the only daughter, among four children born to a Presbyterian farming couple from Ohio who emigrated to Edgington, Illinois (where she was born) and later moved to the village of Little York, Illinois.

 Her father died in 1861.
 Her older brother, Drennan, drowned in the Mississippi river and her youngest brother David died in Tennessee on August 20, 1864, in the American Civil War.
 Her brother William would survive into old age.